youth95/kvs/README.md

 ```

-3. Create a public key value
+3. Create a private key value
 ```
 > kvs create foo "hello world"
 ```

+default, kvs will encrypt the value use your `priv_key` in local.
+Remote just judge the key's owner.
+The decryption process needs to be completed by the client itself.

 4. Read a key
 ```